venkatapraveenbandi/java/README.md

 # java
-This is a Java Program git repository
+This is a Java Program git repository contains Pegg game code in Java